mgdesaix/AMRE/README.md

 # AMRE
-collection of scripts for LCWG data of Setophaga ruticilla samples
+collection of scripts for LCWG data of Setophaga ruticilla